confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/consumer-lag-problem.rst

       demo-cloud-monitoring-1 demo-topic-1    1          48097           48151           54              consumer-demo-cloud-monitoring-1-1-b0bec0b5-ec84-4233-9d3e-09d132b9a3c7 /10.2.10.251    consumer-demo-cloud-monitoring-1-1
       demo-cloud-monitoring-1 demo-topic-1    2          48310           48370           60              consumer-demo-cloud-monitoring-1-1-b0bec0b5-ec84-4233-9d3e-09d132b9a3c7 /10.2.10.251    consumer-demo-cloud-monitoring-1-1

-   The downside of this view is the lack of historical context that the ``Consumer Client Metrics`` dashboard provides.
+   This command provides a snapshot in time, but it lacks of historical context that the ``Consumer Client Metrics`` dashboard provides.

 #.
 Another view of consumer lag can be found in |ccloud|.
 Open the UI, navigate to the "Consumers" section and click on the ``demo-cloud-monitoring-1`` consumer group.
    This page will update periodically, within two minutes you should see a steady increase is the offset lag.